 The more money you have invested, the more money you accumulate.
 Therefore, the bottom line on accumulating wealth for beginners is to get started as soon as possible, choose investments that have historically produced returns higher than inflation, and continue adding to savings on a regular basis.

 Some of the large mutual fund companies, such as Vanguard, require investors to make a minimum initial investment of $1,000 or more to get started in an individual account.
 However, if you invest in a mutual fund through a 401(k) plan, there is no minimum initial purchase requirement.

 If you want to get started investing in mutual funds for as little as $100, some mutual funds companies will waive the higher initial investment amount if you purchase your mutual fund in an individual retirement account (IRA).

-Most fund companies and brokerage firms allow you to buy ETFs for as little as the price of one share, which will typically range between $100 and $300.
+Most fund companies and brokerage firms allow you to buy ETFs for as little as the price of one share.
 However, keep in mind that ETFs trade like stocks, which means that there is usually a small commission that investors pay whenever shares are purchased.

 So, if you're investing $100 per month and there's a $7 commission owed for each purchase, that equates to a 7% expense, which is extremely high.
 You'd need a 7% return on your ETF just to break even.
 To reiterate a previous point, be sure to only invest in mutual funds and ETFs that charge no commissions or transaction fees.